-Coverage Private credit bureau Public credit registry
+Coverage Credit registry (% of adults)

-Number of firms 0 0
+Number of firms 0

-Number of individuals 0 0
+Number of individuals 0

-Investor protections matter for the ability of companies to raise the capital they need to grow, innovate, diversify and compete.
-If the laws do not provide such protections, investors may be reluctant to invest unless they become the controlling shareholders.
-Strong regulations clearly define related-party transactions, promote clear and efficient disclosure requirements, require shareholder participation in major decisions of the company and set clear standards of accountability for company insiders.
+Protecting investors matters for the ability of companies to raise the capital they need to grow, innovate, diversify and compete.
+If the laws do not protect minority shareholders, investors may be reluctant to provide funding to companies through the purchase of shares unless they become the controlling shareholders.
+Effective regulations define related-party transactions precisely, promote clear and efficient disclosure requirements, require shareholder participation in major decisions of the company and set detailed standards of accountability for company insiders.

 Doing Business measures the strength of minority shareholder protections against directors' use of corporate assets for personal gain-or self-dealing.
-The indicators distinguish 3 dimensions of investor protections: transparency of related-party transactions (extent of disclosure index), liability for self-dealing (extent of director liability index) and shareholders' ability to sue officers and directors for misconduct (ease of shareholder suits index).
+The indicators distinguish 3 dimensions of investor transparency protections: of related-party transactions (extent of disclosure index), liability for self-dealing (extent of director liability index) and minority shareholders' access to evidence before and during trial (ease of shareholder suits index).
 The ranking on the strength of investor protection index is the simple average of the percentile rankings on these 3 indices.
 To make the data comparable across economies, a case study uses several assumptions about the business and the transaction.